 Benefits of CBD for Cats

-CBD research on cats and dogs is still in its early stages, so the scientific data on its uses and benefits is limited.
-However, pet owners are already using CBD for their cats, dogs, and other animals, and the results look promising (1, 2).
+CBD research in cats and dogs is still in its early stages, so the scientific data is limited.
+However, pet owners are already using CBD for their companions, and the results look promising (1, 2).

-Based on the current understanding of how CBD works in most animals (3), the benefits for cats may include:
+Based on the current understanding of how CBD works in most animals (3), the potential benefits for cats include:

 - Support for digestive health